opencord/docs/navigate.md

 * **Operations (TOSCA):** A running CORD POD supports multiple Northbound Interfaces (e.g., a GUI and REST API).
-We typically use `TOSCA` to specify a workflow for configuring and provisioning a running system.
+We typically use `TOSCA` to specify a recipe for configuring and provisioning a running system.
 A freshly installed CORD POD has a set of control plane and platform level containers running (e.g., XOS, ONOS, OpenStack), but until provisioned using `TOSCA`, there are no services and no service graph.
 More information about `TOSCA`